-A faculty member awarded a Junior Faculty Fellowship must return to Yale after that fellowship for a full year of full-time teaching.
+A faculty member awarded either a Junior Faculty Fellowship or an Associate Professor Leave must return to Yale after that fellowship for a full year of full-time teaching.

 SEAS non-tenured ladder faculty whose appointments are governed by the FASTAP 2016 policies are eligible for the following leaves.